Sun damage lasts

 Besides avoiding sun exposure, using a broad-spectrum sunscreen with an SPF of 30 or above, is the number one skin cancer prevention technique.

-Unfortunately, I find many of my clients only use sunscreen when they go to the beach, they mistakenly believe, that they only need to wear sunscreen when they are sunbathing, but as discussed above, the real damage comes from cumulative sun damage done over a lifetime.
+Unfortunately, we find many of our clients only use sunscreen when they go to the beach; they mistakenly believe that they only need to wear sunscreen when they are sunbathing.
+Still, as discussed above, the real damage comes from cumulative sun damage done over a lifetime.

 What sunscreen is best?